XOPS

 You own

 • · SoR access and credentials.
-Provisioned through your IGA.
-Read-only first; write-back later.
+Provisioned through your IGA, read-only.

 • · Policy approvals and sign-off on each Outcome.
 Nothing fires in production without your operator signing.

 • · Internal change management.
-Operator comms, runbook reviews, organizational readiness.
+Operator comms, process reviews, organizational readiness.

 • · First-domain selection.
 We recommend based on the pain we see; you decide based on the pain you live.